Frequently Asked Questions (FAQ's)

 A: BART, as Lead Agency, issued a Notice of Preparation on August 30, 2012 to advise other agencies and the public that it would be preparing a Draft Environmental Impact Report (Draft EIR) for the proposed BART to Livermore Extension Project.
 A scoping meeting on Wednesday, September 19, 2012 at the Robert Livermore Community Center in Livermore allowed the public to provide verbal and written comments on the scope of the

-7. Q: What will the EIR evaluate?
+6. Q: What does the EIR evaluate?

 DMU or EMU Alternative – Diesel Multiple Units (DMUs) are self-propelled, diesel-powered vehicles that travel on standard gauge railroad tracks.
 Cars can be linked together in two or three-car lengths depending on passenger demand.
 BART is currently constructing a DMU extension running from the Pittsburg/Bay Point BART Station to a new station in Antioch.
-As an option to the DMU, BART also will evaluate an Electric Multiple Unit (EMU), a vehicle similar to a DMU that uses an electric motor and receives power through a system of overhead electric cables.
+As an option to the DMU, BART also evaluated an Electric Multiple Unit (EMU), a vehicle similar to a DMU that uses an electric motor and receives power through a system of overhead electric cables.
 All other aspects of the EMU would be the same as a DMU.

-11. Q: Who are the project partners?
+10. Q: Who are the project partners?

 A: Project partners are listed here.

 A: The City of Livermore’s General Plan supports a BART extension to the City, and the City has advocated an extension within the median of I-580 to a station at Isabel Avenue/I-580 as a viable project.
-In addition, the City is preparing the Isabel Neighborhood Plan for the area surrounding the proposed Isabel Avenue station.
+In addition, the City prepared the Isabel Neighborhood Plan for the area surrounding the proposed Isabel Avenue station.

-|PROJECT FUNDING (as of March 2015)|
+|PROJECT FUNDING DESIGN AND CONSTRUCTION (as of June 2018)|

 |Sales Tax - Alameda County Measure BB (2014)||$400 million|